Coalville Town railway station

 Coalville Town was a railway station at Coalville in Leicestershire on the Leicester to Burton upon Trent Line.
-Passenger business was carried out at the "Railway Hotel" when the line opened in 1833 until the first Coalville station was opened by the Midland Railway in 1848, replaced in 1894 and closed in 1964, although the line remains in use for freight.
+Passenger business was carried out at the "Railway Hotel" when the line opened in 1833 until the first Coalville station was opened by the Midland Railway in 1848.
+The Coalville station was replaced in 1894 and closed in 1964, although the line remains in use for freight.

 History

 The Leicester and Swannington Railway was originally built to carry coal and there was little provision for any passenger traffic.
 When the railway opened at Long Lane, now Coalville, in 1833 passenger business had to be carried out at the "Railway Hotel" adjacent to the level crossing.
 The first proper Coalville station was opened in 1848 after the line had been taken over by the Midland Railway.
 This in turn was rebuilt in 1894, being renamed Coalville Town in 1924 to distinguish it from Coalville East on the rival Charnwood Forest Railway.
 British Railways closed Coalville Town on 7 September 1964 when passenger services were ended on the line.
 The line remains open for freight only.
 Coalville Town was the most important station between Leicester and Burton-on-Trent and was built to fuller dimensions to reflect this.

 The station was to the north of the A50 road beside the level crossing, which was controlled by a signal box that was removed in 1986 and re-erected at the former Snibston Colliery.
 All the other station buildings have been demolished.
 The former Railway pub next to the level crossing is now a children's nursery.